 - Handle conflict and emergencies in a calm and professional manner

 - Turn in reflection supplies, other materials, and credit cards and receipts in a timely fashion (as designated by AB Board)

-- E-mail photos and legacy notes to Administrative Assistant or designated person within timely fashion of returning back to CMU
+- E-mail photos and legacy notes to Participant Engagement Chair or designated person within timely fashion of returning back to CMU

 - Attend Re-Orientation Celebration